 Choosing the correct contract is very important and must only be done by employees with the relevant professional expertise.
-The post holders below have been given the appropriate training and authority to choose a type of contract for their relevant Service / Business Unit.
+The post holders below have been given the appropriate training and authority to choose a type of contract for their relevant Service

+/ Business Unit.
 It is the responsibility of these post holders to ensure that the contract conditions meet the Council's requirements.
 Please contact the named individual or Legal Services for guidance on what contract to use.

-POSITION SERVICE / BUSINESS UNIT

-Property Manager (P01392) Property Services

-Procurement Manager (P00218) All Services (Goods & Services Only)

-Building Works Manager (P00191) Building Works

-Grounds & Engineering Works Environment Services

-Manager (P01346)

-Environmental Design Manager Environmental Design

-(P01146)

-Coastal Projects Manager Coastal Group

-(P00013)

-Coastal Engineering Team Leader Coastal Group

-(P00058)

-Principal Engineer (P00226) Engineering Design
+POSITION SERVICE / BUSINESS UNIT Property Manager (P01392) Property Services Senior Project Manager Property Services Procurement Manager (P00218) All Services (Goods & Services Only) Building Works Manager (P00191) Building Works Grounds & Engineering Works Environment Services Manager (P01346) Planning Policy Manager Planning & Transportation Coastal Engineering Manager Coastal Group Principal Engineer (P00226) Engineering Design

-- D) Invitation to Tender (ITT) Document The ITT consists of a pack of documents that are sent to the supplier / contractor to enable them to tender for a contract.
-This pack consists of:
+E) Invitation to Tender (ITT) Document - The ITT consists of a pack of documents that are sent to the supplier / contractor to enable them to tender for a contract.
+This pack shall include:

-- The tender timescales

-- The tender instructions

-- The contract conditions

-- The specification

-- The award criteria

-- The schedule of rates (if applicable)

-- Any other required schedules.

-- The form of tender
+The tender timescales The tender instructions The contract conditions The specification The suitability assessment questionnaire The award criteria The schedule of rates (if applicable) Any other required schedules The form of tender

-- The Tender envelope.

-The ITT template is available on the procurement pages on Forestnet.
+The ITT template is available on the procurement pages on Forestnet

-4.B2 Inviting suppliers / contractors to tender
+4. B2 Inviting suppliers to tender

-SO44 The ITT document should be sent out with a letter to all selected suppliers / contractors along with an ITT letter.
+SO44 If the tender is being carried out manually, the ITT document should be sent out with a letter to all selected suppliers / contractors along with an ITT letter.
 The letter must be formal, it must refer to any attachments and it must set out (or refer to) the tendering instructions quite explicitly.
 You should offer a single named point of contact for the tenderer so that queries are handled consistently.